3 July 2026

 <div class="big">This has big text, but no background defined.</div>

-With prototypal inheritance, we creaete a new object referencing another object — a “prototype”.
-We give the new object properties.
-When we attempt to access properties on the new object, if they do not exist; the request is proxied to the prototype.
-Objects that exist on on object’s prototype, but not on the object itself, are considered “inherited”.
+With prototypal inheritance, we create a new object that references another object — its “prototype” — and give the new object properties of its own.
+When we try to access a property on the new object and it doesn’t exist there, the request is proxied to the prototype.
+Properties that exist on an object’s prototype, but not on the object itself, are considered “inherited”.

 const John = {